oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/common_lbaas_self-signed_certificates_howto.md

 The Load Balancer service doesn't generate SSL certificates.
 You can import existing certificates created by external parties or you could use self-signed certificates.

-For educational purposes, we leave here how to create self-signed certificates, which are not adecuate for production purposes but will allow you to deploy the Open LZ shared or OE environments and get familiar with it.
+For educational purposes, we leave here how to create self-signed certificates, which are not adequate for production purposes but will allow you to deploy the Open LZ shared or OE environments and get familiar with it.

 In the shared or OE examples you will find in the ```open_lz_*_network.auto.tfvars.json`````` a section for Load Balancers with the following information: